Update: The CDC’s Temporary Eviction Moratorium was extended until July 31st, 2021.

 Remember, if a declaration from a tenant is given to a landlord and they choose to reject it, legal proceedings will follow.
 Always seek out a local real estate attorney if you have specific questions about the eviction process in your state, which can vary greatly depending on location.

-Another note, it’s important to also avoid self-help evictions which are illegal regardless of the CDC’s temporary eviction halt.
+On another note, it’s important to also avoid self-help evictions which are illegal regardless of the CDC’s temporary eviction halt.
 Read here for how to avoid self-help evictions which include things such as changing the locks or turning the water off.

 Negotiate with Renters